AndrewJBateman/ionic-angular-calendar/README.md

 * Uses the [ionic2-calendar](https://www.npmjs.com/package/ionic2-calendar) package to display events input by the user.
 * This app is set up to use a Google Firebase backend to store calender entries.
+* Use current versions.
+If updating then firebase config has to be changed.

 ## :camera: Screenshots